King Charles III says Canada facing unprecedented challenges as Trump threatens annexation

 Canadians are largely indifferent to the monarchy, but Carney has been eager to show the differences between Canada and the United States.
 The king’s visit clearly underscores Canada’s sovereignty, he said.

-Carney won the job of prime minister by promising to confront the increased aggression shown by Trump.
+Carney won the job of prime minister by promising to confront the increased aggression shown by Trump and made his first trip as prime minister to London and Paris, the capital cities of Canada's two founding nations.

-The king said that Canada can build new alliances and a new economy that serves all Canadians.
-More than 75% of Canada's exports go to the U.S. and Carney is eager to diversify trade.
+Carney is eager to diversify trade, and the king said that Canada can build new alliances.
+More than 75% of Canada's exports go to the U.S.

 The new U.S. ambassador to Canada, Pete Hoekstra, said that sending messages to the U.S. isn’t necessary and Canadians should move on from the 51st state talk, telling the Canadian Broadcasting Corp. that if there’s a message to be sent, there are easier ways to do that, such as calling him or calling the president.